Editor's Note — The "With Me As Your Guide"

 (CNN) — With dancing fountains, a thundering volcano, a pyramid-shaped flashlight and singing gondoliers, Las Vegas Boulevard could be the most happening street in the West.

-And while the majority of Las Vegas' nearly 43 million tourists likely blew into town last year and never ventured off the Strip again, there still are jackpots to be won by exploring some of the region's attractions farther afield.
+And while the majority of Las Vegas' nearly 43 million tourists likely blew into town in 2016 and never ventured off the Strip again, there still are jackpots to be won by exploring some of the region's attractions farther afield.

-For an alternative to the beeping slot machines, thumping nightclubs and bikini-clad card dealers on your next trip, consider stepping out to explore these 10 off-Strip destinations.
+For an alternative to the beeping slot machines, thumping nightclubs and bikini-clad card dealers on your next trip, you may want to travel to these 10 off-Strip destinations:

 1. A mysterious ghost town